Taeradan/taiga-docker/README.md

 ### Sample data

-In case you want to have some pre-loaded data to familiarize with Taiga, you can run :
+In case you want to have some pre-loaded data to familiarize with Taiga, you can run:

 ```bash
 make demo